ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 **(ii) Manual downloads of Pre-registration data**

 A registration officer can download the pre-registration data while being online.
-It is possible to download the demographic data of an individual only and the system does not allow to download the documents, which were uploaded by the applicant.
+The system allows the registration officer to download the demographic data of an applicant but restricts the registration officer to download the documents that were uploaded by an applicant.

 The system also enables a registration officer to view the progress of download.